3 New Policy Updates On WhatsApp

 3 - No Screenshot For View Once Messages

 In 2021 WhatsApp introduced a new feature of 'view once.'
 Using this, a user could send a video or image that disappears once it is opened.
-But more protection was needed for security and privacy purpose.
+But more protection was needed for security and privacy purposes.
 People started taking screenshots of one-time view photographs.

 To address the issue, WhatsApp edited another extra feature associated with the 'view once.'
-Now no user can take screenshots of such images, which means that a photograph will be only viewed once and then deleted from the receiver device.
+Now, no user can take screenshots of such images, which means that a photograph will only be viewed once and then deleted from the receiver device.

 Shocking WhatsApp Privacy Policy Updates In 2021